isyel/fleek-rick-and-morty/README.md

 I used REDUX to manage state data across the application, having store slices for characters, episode, pages/query parameters and api loading state

 Used Redux Thunk middleware to manage API endpoints loading, response and error

+**Characters List Page**
+Use browser disk cache for API requests and reponses (using the default header: cache-control: max-age=259200)

 ### **Pages**